guptaanmol184/problem-solving/00-notes.md

 S: Use BST property and check the current node value with p and q values
 T: O(logn) | S: O(1)

+## 703 Kth Largest Element In A Stream
+Friday (22/07)
+P: Design a class to find the kth largest element in a stream.
+Note that it is the kth largest element in the sorted order, not the kth distinct element.

+Implement KthLargest class:

+KthLargest(int k, int[] nums) Initializes the object with the integer k and the stream of integers nums. int add(int val) Appends the integer val to the stream and returns the element representing the kth largest element in the stream.

+S:
+Using a minheap of size k, since we wan't the kth largest element and only would need to track the k largest elements at any point in the stream

+Construction: O(nlogn) because creating heap from array (heapify) is O(n).
+But, then popping elements until size is k is k * O(logn). ie. total O(nlogn)

+Add: Since we are inserting and removing in a min heap.
+It'll take O(logn) to insert and O(logn) to remove. ie. total: O(logn) + O(logn)

+Hence total TC: O(nlong) + O(logn) = O(logn), S: O(k) - storing the k elements in the heap
+Use python heapq